-Our team brought the skills, best practices, and proven approach for delivering a new track-and-trace system within weeks and then increasing its capabilities over time.
-This is what’s known as a minimum viable product (MVP).
+Our team brought the skills, best practices, and proven approach for delivering a new track-and-trace system with essential features, known as a minimum viable product, within weeks and then increasing its capabilities over time.

 We believe it is important not to just to develop and deliver a MVP—but also to work alongside our clients to improve their ability to deliver more quickly using this approach.
-We paired our multidisciplinary team of industry, design, technology, product development, and change management experts with GlobalTranz’s own technologists, product owners, and business subject matter experts.
-Together, we got to work.
+The approach was focused on delivering a new, digital system with speed, while also ensuring a quality user experience.
+We paired our team of industry, design, technology, product development, and change management experts with GlobalTranz’s own technologists, product owners, and business subject matter experts.

-Recognizing the importance of user experience, the team used design thinking and involved system users in the process, both early and often.
-User involvement at the outset helped the team identify pain points and understand key activities.
+Recognizing the importance of user experience, the team used design thinking and involved actual users in at the beginning and throughout process.
+User involvement at the outset helped the team identify pain points and understand key activities to improve adoption and experience from day one.
 This exercise then provided input for designing screen concepts.

-Working closely together, GlobalTranz and West Monroe technical experts developed the architecture, forecasted the engineering effort, and created a detailed plan for both the initial product (the “MVP”) and future enhancements (the “backlog”).
-Finally, we rapidly mobilized a design and engineering team to develop and deliver the initial Track and Trace system.
+Working closely together, GlobalTranz and West Monroe technical experts developed the architecture, forecasted the engineering effort, and created a detailed plan for both the initial product (the MVP) and future enhancements (the backlog).
+In eight weeks, we rapidly mobilized a design and engineering team to develop and deliver the initial Track and Trace system.

 Through West Monroe’s unique approach, the new system was developed three months sooner than expected and allowed the company to realize value 66% faster.